fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 ---

-One of the biggest challenges to developer productivity is context switching caused by disjointed, poorly integrated systems such as CI/CD systems, source control, task trackers, messengers, and observability tools.
+One of the biggest challenges to developer productivity is context switching, which is caused by poorly integrated CI/CD, source control, task trackers, and observability tools.

-These systems can often be integrated with plugins, but the integration is usually limited.
-Sometimes, essential features are missing, leading to repeatable hops between systems and manual work.
+Some systems use plugins for integration, but it's often limited.
+Sometimes, important features are missing, causing repeated switching between systems and manual work.

-Fortunately, most of these systems have APIs, allowing us to create highly customized integrations that meet our needs.
-Over the years in engineering, I have found that Slack Messenger is often the best place for building automation since it has a comprehensive API and SDKs and allows the creation of custom UIs and commands.
+Fortunately, most of these systems have APIs, which let us create custom integrations to fit our needs.
+Over the years in engineering, I've found that Slack Messenger is often the best place for building automation.
+It has a comprehensive API and SDK, allowing the creation of custom UIs and commands.

 In this article, we will leverage the official [Slack Bolt](https://api.slack.com/bolt) SDK to manage the execution of all kinds of Jenkins pipelines from Slack.